kwiato88/EditorPlugins/docs/index.md

 Package of Notepad++ plugins I use for SW development.
 Plugins binaries can be donwloaded [here]({{ "/assets/nppPluginsBin.zip" | absolute_url }}).

 ## Open file plugin

-Recursively search for file by regex in specified directory.
+Recursively search for file by regex in specified directories.
 Functions:
- * list and jump to file with name matching given regex
+ * list and jump to file with name matching given regex.

 ## Include browser plugin